-2. “Dover Dual Language” (series)
+2. “Dover Dual Language”

 If you want to sink your teeth into some more advanced material and learn more about the foundations of Spanish-language literature, you should check out the “Dover Dual Language” publications.

-This series includes parallel texts in a variety of languages, and their Spanish-language offerings include many of the greats from Cervantes to Borges.
+This series includes parallel texts in a variety of languages, and their Spanish offerings include many of the greats from Cervantes to Borges.

-However, a faithful translation can also do a great job of capturing those intentions—perhaps even better if your proficiency is anything below the native level.
+However, a faithful translation can also do a great job capturing those intentions—perhaps even better if your proficiency is below the native level.
 Reading the two together lets you approach the text using both strategies.

 If you’re looking for something a little simpler, not to worry—Dover also offers beginner-level books with simple stories and adaptations to help you get your foot in the door.
 And the more you practice, the sooner you’ll be ready for the good stuff.

 Needless to say, if you’re looking for something of literary merit to practice your Spanish with but don’t yet have a particular area of interest, you’re going to have to whittle your options down.

 “Spanish-American Short Stories,” one of the books in the Dover series, provides a good overview of some of the fascinating short Spanish works that have come out of the Americas.

 Whether it’s the otherworldly society of gnomes and fairies in “El rubí” (“The Ruby”) or the cruel, dark coal mine in “La compuerta número 12” (“Ventilation Door Number 12”), you’re bound to find something that piques your interest.

-4. “Learn Spanish: Parallel Text” (series)
+4. “Learn Spanish: Parallel Text”